johbar/text-extraction-service/README.md

     - Free Desktops [Poppler lib](https://poppler.freedesktop.org/) via [go-poppler](https://github.com/johbar/go-poppler/)
     - Artifex' [MuPDF](https://mupdf.com/) via [go-fitz](https://github.com/gen2brain/go-fitz)
 - Dehyphenation of extracted text, specifically for German
+- Extraction of document metadata (title, author, creation date etc)
-- Store extracted text and metadata in NATS
+- Store extracted text and metadata in NATS for faster retrieval
 - NATS can be embedded or run externally (e.g. as a cluster)
-- NATS microservice interface supported
+- Support for NATS microservice interface

-## Licensing
+## License

 This service inherits the Open Source license of the PDF lib used to built it: